Outute/OututeCore/core/README.txt

 3. Make sure your mysql database server is running.(about the mysql installation and database initialization see the "mysql database setting" following)

 4. Run "mvn clean package" to compile and package the project.
-If encounter test error, please run "mvn clean package -Dmaven.test.skip=true"
+If you have encountered tests error, please run "mvn clean package -Dmaven.test.skip=true"

 5. Run "mvn jetty:run" and view the application at http://localhost:8080